markguinn/silverstripe-cloudassets/README.md

 Scenarios Where This Won't Work
 -------------------------------
 - Modules or other contexts where files are accessed directly
+- Hosting with no writable storage.
+The assets folder does not need to be permanent but it does need to be used.
+Session permanence should be enough, though maybe not ideal.

 TODO
 ----
+- Write test for cached image meta data when no cache is present
 - Keep track of Image_Cached in a separate db table so it's better utilised in redundant environments.
-- Write test for cached image meta data when no cache is present
 - Implement Rackspace CloudFiles driver
 - Option to leave the files in tact locally and only look at the timestamp.
 This would give MUCH wider compatibility.
-- Handle missing local file
 - I would love for someone to implement some other drivers - S3, Swift, Google, etc.
   It's very easy to implement drivers - just extend CloudBucket and implement a few methods.